-2125 2126 FACTORS FOR THE PA TO ADDRESS IN AUDIT REPORT FOR IDENTIFIED NONCOMPLIANCES: 2127 Discuss whether the contractor disclosed and reported excess Government property 2128 promptly.
-The PA will measure the promptness of those two actions in relation to when 2129 the property became excess.
-2130 • Describe the process the contractor uses to identify and disclose excess property and 2131 indicate whether the contractor implemented that process as set forth in its procedures.
-2132 2133 2134 PMSA ELEMENT 16 - CONSUMPTION 2135 2136 REQUIREMENT: 2137 FAR 52.245-1(f)(1)(viii)(A), Utilizing Government property: "The Contractor 2138 shallconsume Government Property only as authorized under this contract."
-2139 2140 BACKGROUND: 2141 The FAR does not define the word "consumption."
-For property management purposes, 2142 consumption is the process of incorporating material into a higher-level assembly or end item, or 2143 otherwise expending it in the performance of a contract.
-"Consumption" applies only to 2144 material.
-2145 2146 PAs will evaluate the adequacy of the contractor's consumption of Government material 2147 by performing a consumption analysis, which is perhaps the most difficult and challenging 2148 aspect of a PMSA.
-Stated as simply as possible, a consumption analysis is a matter of tracing 2149 what became of Government material that came into the contractor's possession, and 2150 determining whether the material is consumed consistent with contract requirements, with 2151 reasonable allowances for scrap and salvage.
-To perform this analysis, the PA will subtract the 2152 balance on-hand from the quantity of Government property the contractor received, and then determine what happened to the difference.
-That is, how much Government property was 2153 2154 incorporated into the end item, how much is still in WIP, and how much was disposed of in 2154 accordance with the contractor's scrap procedures.
-2155 accordance with the contractor's scrap procedures.
-2150 The adequacy and accuracy of the contractor's records are critical to reflecting the 2158 quantities of property received, issued, and on-hand.
-2159 2160 When assessing the quantities of material required for contract performance, PAs must 2161 take into consideration the type of contract involved.
-Production contracts may clearly spell out 2162 consumption rates, including scrap.
-Alternatively, the information about consumption may be in 2163 the contractor's material requirements lists, bills of materials, and master production schedules.
-2164 2165 Material requirements for research and development contracts may be vague and driven 2166 largely by an engineer's individual program requirements, interim engineering drawings, a proof 2167 of concept, or testing parameters.
-The PA may have to interview the engineer, scientist, or 2168 principal investigator who requisitioned material under the contract, soliciting information 2169 through an interview process as to the need for the material, the quantity needed, evidence of 2170 actual consumption (i.e., examining the item created where possible), and determining whether there is any excess property.
+- Discuss whether the contractor disclosed and reported excess Government property promptly.
+The PA will measure the promptness of those two actions in relation to when the property became excess. - Describe the process the contractor uses to identify and disclose excess property and indicate whether the contractor implemented that process as set forth in its procedures.

+PMSA ELEMENT 16 - CONSUMPTION

+"The Contractor shall...consume...
+Government Property only as authorized under this contract."

+The FAR does not define the word "consumption."
+For property management purposes, consumption is the process of incorporating material into a higher-level assembly or end item, or otherwise expending it in the performance of a contract.
+"Consumption" applies only to material.

+PAs will evaluate the adequacy of the contractor's consumption of Government material by performing a consumption analysis, which is perhaps the most difficult and challenging aspect of a PMSA.
+Stated as simply as possible, a consumption analysis is a matter of tracing what became of Government material that came into the contractor's possession, and determining whether the material is consumed consistent with contract requirements, with reasonable allowances for scrap and salvage.
+To perform this analysis, the PA will subtract the balance on-hand from the quantity of Government property the contractor received, and then determine what happened to the difference.
+That is, how much Government property was incorporated into the end item, how much is still in WIP, and how much was disposed of in accordance with the contractor's scrap procedures.

+The adequacy and accuracy of the contractor's records are critical to reflecting the quantities of property received, issued, and on-hand.

+When assessing the quantities of material required for contract performance, PAs must take into consideration the type of contract involved.
+Production contracts may clearly spell out consumption rates, including scrap.
+Alternatively, the information about consumption may be in the contractor's material requirements lists, bills of materials, and master production schedules.

+Material requirements for research and development contracts may be vague and driven largely by an engineer's individual program requirements, interim engineering drawings, a proof of concept, or testing parameters.
+The PA may have to interview the engineer, scientist, or principal investigator who requisitioned material under the contract, soliciting information through an interview process as to the need for the material, the quantity needed, evidence of actual consumption (i.e., examining the item created where possible), and determining whether there is any excess property.
 The PA must take care to ensure that materials not consumed under the contract by the engineer or scientist or principal investigator are not stashed away in a desk drawer or cabinet, as opposed to the contractor returning the property to stores for proper management.
-The decision of whether the consumption was reasonable under the contract terms depends primarily on the PA's judgment supported by sufficient investigation to reach a decision.
-PAs may use additional discussion with other DCMA functional specialists, such as

-- 2177 Engineers and Industrial Specialists to confirm conclusions. - 2178
+The decision of whether the consumption was reasonable under the contract depends on the contract terms, the contractor's documentation, and the PA's judgment supported by sufficient investigation.
+PAs may use additional discussion with other DCMA functional specialists, such as Engineers and Industrial Specialists to confirm conclusions.

 For repair contracts, the contract frequently identifies material requirements in repair analysis documents.
 The PA needs to be aware that work that is out of scope of the contract may arise during the performance of the repair or overhaul.
 This out-of-scope work may require the acquisition of CAP material under a cost reimbursement contract line item number (CLIN).

 Overhaul and maintenance contracts may set forth consumption allowances in the terms and conditions.